 For many people, that elusive dream job always seems to be just out of reach.
 Workers with jobs may still have a more desirable job in mind, but no way to attain that goal.
 New job seekers may know what type of job they want, but fail to understand how to get it.

 The fact is that few people are fortunate enough to land their dream jobs by accident.
 Getting that job requires them to identify their career goals, earn the employer’s attention, and make a solid impression that leads to an interview.
 One tool that can help you accomplish those goals is the job search cold email.

 That can give you a leg up on potential competition by getting your name in front of decision-makers before they’ve even started looking for their next employee.
 To be effective, though, your job search cold email needs to be handled the right way.

 You want to communicate the same basic message to each person you email.
 Here’s a sample job search cold email that you can refer to for guidance:

-💡ZipTip: if you’re attaching your resume in the email, you should know that most emailed resumes are still going to be sent through an applicant tracking system (or ATS) of some sort.
-Check out our tips for passing ATS scans.
+💡ZipTip: Most emailed resumes are still going through an applicant tracking system (or ATS) of some sort.
+Here are some tips on passing the ATS resume test.

 Follow up on your job search email